Reviewed by Amit Agarwal

 Dear [Client Name],

-Thank you for considering [Your Name or Firm Name] for your accounting solutions.
-We understand how important good financial management is for your business.
-Based on our discussions, we have prepared this proposal for your review.
+Thank you for considering [Your Name or Firm Name] for your accounting needs.
+We understand that effective financial management is critical for the success of your business.
+Based on our discussions and research into your specific industry, we have prepared this proposal to outline how our tailored services can help you overcome challenges and achieve your financial goals.

 By working with us, you can expect: